American Constitutional Development

 Rogers Smith, Civic Ideals, ch.
 7

 Keith Whittington, Constitutional Construction, "The Chase Impeachment and Shaping the Federal Judiciary" (chapter 2); “Judicial Review of Congress Before the Civil War.”
 Georgetown Law Journal 97 (June 2009): 1257-1331.

 Sean Wilentz, The Rise of American Democracy, section I.

 Returning to a topic that we addressed in the context of the founding, how did the southern commitment to slavery shape the Constitution?
 And how did that Constitution shape political conflict over slavery in turn?
-What are the implications of the Dred Scott v.
-Sandford (1857) for current constitutional politics?
+What are the implications of Dred Scott v.
+Sandford (1857) for constitutional politics today?
 How about President Lincoln's suspension of habeas corpus in 1861?
 In addition to the assigned pages from GGW vol. 1, I recommend chapters 5 and 6 of GGW vol. 2, as well as Part II of Mark Graber's Dred Scott and the Problem of Constitutional Evil.

 Note that if you have not yet submitted a paper, you should do so this week.